Introduction

 - Any UI elements beyond basic information displays.

-When connecting to Camera to Cloud, each physical hardware device will need to identify itself uniquely.
+When connecting to Camera to Cloud, each physical hardware device will need to identify itself uniquely so we can list device connections in a user’s project.

 For hardware devices, we call this the client_id

-of the device.
-When setting up your implementation, you should think about how you want to identify a specific device.
+of the device, depending on what authorization pattern you choose to use.
+When setting up your implementation, you should think about how you will do this.
 You could use a serial number of the hardware device, a UUID, or some uniquely identifying string.

 .

 Likewise, make sure you own the unique identifier.
-Do not use the device’s MAC Address, for instance.
-The MAC address is not owned by your software, and might also be considered personally identifying information.
+If you are implementing the C2C API as a software device, do not use the device’s MAC address, for instance.
+The MAC address is not owned by your software and might also be considered personally identifying information.

 If you’re not sure what value you would like to use, we can talk through this choice together and make sure a suitable value is chosen that makes integration as easy as possible.